Click to open network menu

 Rank 1 Starcall

-Has the perfect amount of damage to set up caster minions to have very little health left after a tower shot.
-It makes it easier to help your ADC last hit under tower when you are being pressured by lots of skillshots like against a Caitlyn and Lux lane.
+The perfect amount of damage to set up caster minions to have very little health left after a tower shot.
+It makes it easier to help your ADC last hit under tower when you are being pressured by lots of skillshots like against a Caitlyn and Lux or Karma lane if they got push.
+Those are typically the only lanes that fist you so hard you get stuck on tower and want to max Astral Infusion.

 Rank 2 Starcall

-Has enough damage to set up the caster minions for most champion's waveclear ability to oneshot them, like Smolder's 25 stack Super Scorcher Breath or Caitlyn's Piltover Peacemaker.
+Enough damage to set up the caster minions for most champions' waveclear ability to oneshot them, like Smolder's 25 stack Super Scorcher Breath or Caitlyn's Piltover Peacemaker.
 Gains you a significant amount of throughput compared to rank 1 without sacrificing much healing.
-Lets you inject one dry Astral Infusion between Starcalls without costing you any empowered Astral Infusion casts.
+Lets you inject one dry Astral Infusion between Starcalls without costing you any empowered Astral Infusion casts (try to proc Summon Aery with this one!).
+This should be your go-to in 90% of games.

 Rank 3 Starcall